CharanMann/SampleCompany/README.md

 Pre-requisites :
 ================
 1. Install NPM and NodeJS.
 For Ubuntu refer these instructions (How To Install the Distro-Stable Version): https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server
-2. Verify that NPM and NodeJS has been installed successfully by running below commands:
+2. Verify that NPM and NodeJS has been installed successfully by running below commands: <br />
 $ node -v <br />
 v0.10.25 <br />
 $ npm -v <br />